Riding with a Disability

 Seats on either side of the bus near the front fold up to allow room for securing mobility devices.
 Space is available on a first-come, first-served basis.
 For safety, SamTrans recommends that passengers in three- or four-wheeled scooters transfer to a seat, if possible.

 All SamTrans buses are equipped with an automated system that makes amplified announcements of major transfer points, intersections and destinations.
 An electronic message board inside the bus simultaneously displays the same information.
 External loudspeakers announce the route number and destination of the bus at all bus stops.

 On most buses, there is a bell cord in the wheelchair area that is easy to reach.
 Some buses also have a touch bar to request a passenger stop.

 If you are unable to pull the bell cord or press the touch bar, tell the operator when you get on the bus which stop you need.

 Operators will announce any stop on request.
-When you board, ask the operator to call out your stop and sit in the front seat so that the operator can let you know when the bus has reached your stop.
+When you board, ask the operator to call out your stop and sit in the front of the bus so that the operator can let you know when the bus has reached your stop.

 Service animals, such as guide dogs, may accompany persons with disabilities on the bus.

 The animal must be under the constant supervision and control of the person with the disability.
 It must be on a lead that does not interfere with other passengers.
 While riding, the animal must sit or stand on the vehicle floor without blocking the aisle.